Joel Parker (politician)

-Early life and family
+Early life and education

 Joel Parker was born on November 24, 1816, near Freehold Township, New Jersey to Charles and Sarah (Coward) Parker.
 His father was a member of the New Jersey Legislature for several years, and served one term as state treasurer.
 After his father's appointment as Treasurer, the family moved to Trenton.
 In 1833, his father became cashier of the Mechanics' and Manufacturers' Bank of Trenton and Joel was sent to Monmouth to tend the family's recently purchased farm.

 Joel graduated from the College of New Jersey (now known as Princeton University) in the class of 1839.
 After graduation, he worked in the law office of Henry W. Green, who later became chief justice and chancellor of the New Jersey courts.
 Parker was admitted to the bar in 1842 and opened a legal practice in Freehold.

-Early political career
+Career

+Beginnings

 Parker became active in Democratic Party politics in Freehold, campaigning for Martin Van Buren in 1840 and James K. Polk in 1844.

 In 1847, he was elected to the General Assembly as a Democrat.
 Though the legislature had a Whig majority, Parker was able to secure passage of a tax reform package in 1850 which equalized taxation by taxing personal as well as real property.

 In 1851, Parker did not run for re-election to the Assembly but was appointed prosecutor of the pleas for Monmouth County (the equivalent of a modern County Prosecutor), in which office he served for five years.
 In 1857, he was elected Brigadier General in command of the Monmouth and Ocean Brigade of the New Jersey militia.
 He continued to be active in politics and served as a New Jersey presidential elector for Stephen A. Douglas in 1860.

 At the onset of the American Civil War, New Jersey Governor Charles Smith Olden appointed Parker Major General of the New Jersey militia.